Mamena2020/nodemi/README.md

 - Noted

-Before using FCM, make sure you already `enable` Firebase Cloud Messaging API on <a href="https://console.cloud.google.com/">Google Cloud Console</a>, and choose your project and select `APIs & Services`, then setup .env file.
+Before using FCM, make sure you already `enable` Firebase Cloud Messaging API on <a href="https://console.cloud.google.com/">Google Cloud Console</a>, by selecting your project and navigating to `APIs & Services`.
+Once you have enabled the API, you can set up your

 ```
    FIREBASE_SERVICE_ACCOUNT=firebaseServiceAccount.json # firebase service account